amytakeuchi/amytakeuchi.github.io/index.md

 Divvy, a prominent bike share service offered in Chicago, offers annual membership while users have the option to use one-time payment as casual users.
 The provider is trying hard to convert casual users to subscribe to annual membership.

 This project encompasses (1) extensive exploratory data analysis (EDA) on rideshare service data, employing statistical techniques and visualization tools to gain insights into user behavior and patterns.
 (2) Developed a binary classification tool to predict the membership status of the users.
-Assessed 5 different Machine Learning models (Logistic Regression, KNN, Naive Bayes, Gradient Boosting, Random Forrest) and utilized the most effective model to enable targeted marketing for future strategic initiative.
+Assessed 5 different Machine Learning models (Logistic Regression, KNN, Naive Bayes, Gradient Boosting, Random Forrest) and utilized the most effective model to enable targeted marketing for future strategic initiatives.
+Improved the training F1 score 33.3% by examining feature selection using Mutual Information.
 (3) Retrieved, cleaned, and integrated Chicago's weather data using Python.

 <a href="https://github.com/amytakeuchi/Bikeshare-Membership-Classification-analysis">View code on Github</a>